The Concordat to Support the Career Development of Researchers

 The HR Excellence in Research Award

-A UK-wide process, incorporating the QAA UK Quality Code for Higher Education, Chapter B11: Research Degrees and the Concordat to Support the Career Development of Researchers, enables institutions to gain the European Commission's HR Excellence in Research Award.
-The award acknowledges alignment with the principles of the European Charter for Researchers and Code of Conduct for the Recruitment of Researchers.
+A UK-wide process, incorporating the QAA UK Quality Code for Higher Education, Chapter B11: Research Degrees and the Concordat to Support the Career Development of Researchers, enables institutions to gain the European Commission’s HR Excellence in Research Award, acknowledging alignment with the principles of the European Charter for Researchers and Code of Conduct for their Recruitment.

 In January 2013 Vitae confirmed that Sheffield Hallam had gained the HR Excellence in Research Award from the European Commission.
-In March 2015 Vitae confirmed that we had retained the award at step 5 (4 year external review).
+In June 2017 Vitae confirmed that we had retained the award at step 5 (4 year external review).

 Researcher career development is part of the University's integrated approach to Academic CPD.

 All researchers can access the Sheffield Hallam Researcher Development (SHaRD) Programme.